-Katie is based near Putney and Wimbledon, South West London, and loves her work as a teacher and educator.
-Following maternity leave, she now has a private teaching practice (which moved online during the coronavirus pandemic), and is also a community singing facilitator for Find Your Voice, where she has worked with groups of young children, and with stroke survivors.
+Katie loves her work as a teacher and educator.
+She is currently based in Winchester, having recently moved from South West London.
+She has a private teaching practice (partly online since the coronavirus pandemic), and in London worked as a community singing facilitator for Find Your Voice leading singing groups for young children, and also for stroke survivors.

 Katie believes that every pupil requires an individual tailored approach to learning singing, as no two people have the same motivations and way of thinking.
 Her mission is to above all instil a love of singing and music-making for whatever repertoire at whatever stage of vocal development.
 Katie enjoys teaching a wide age range (8 up to retired), and a wide variety of styles: classical, music theatre, folk and pop.